 Rolling toward a more strategic focus for FP&A

 There is an increasing expectation that strategic guidance—which can be generated through rolling forecasts—emanates from the FP&A team.
 An Adaptive Insights CFO Indicator report affirmed that need.
-The survey found that CFOs expect that time spent by the FP&A team on strategic tasks will double by 2020—growing from 11-25% today to 25-50%.
+The survey found that CFOs expect that time spent by the FP&A team on strategic tasks will double, growing from 11-25% today to 25-50%.

 Furthermore, CFOs are looking for their teams to develop the technical and strategic capabilities that support executing approaches such as rolling forecasts.
 According to the CFO Indicator survey, if the FP&A team could improve only one skill, 29% of CFOs want that skill to be dashboard design and report building, 25% want it to be predictive analytics capabilities, and 19% want strategic modeling of what-if scenarios.